Wholesale Services Price Index (WSPI)

 This is a sample survey with a longitudinal design.

-The frame is part of Statistics Canada's Business Register classified to the wholesale sector (NAICS=41).
+The frame is part of Statistics Canada's Business Register classified to the wholesale sector (NAICS=41, excluding NAICS=419).

 The sampling unit is establishment.
 The establishment, as a statistical unit, is defined as the most homogeneous unit of production for which the business maintains accounting records from which it is possible to assemble all the data elements required to compile the full structure of the gross value of production (total sales or shipments, and inventories), the cost of materials and services, and labour and capital used in production.

-The population is stratified by 5-digit NAICS and by size based on revenue.
-The largest establishments were selected into the sample with a probability of 100% ("take-all" method).
-The remaining establishments were selected according to the "take-some" method, where the probability of selection was proportional to the revenue of the establishment for the reference year.
+The population is stratified by 5-digit NAICS.
+In order to maximize the usage of AWTS product revenue information while minimizing response burden, the sample is selected to achieve a 60% overlap with AWTS sample.
+As such, each 5-digit NAICS is further stratified into AWTS vs. non-AWTS groups.
+Within each 5-digit NAICS × (AWTS vs non-AWTS) group, the largest establishments are selected into the sample with a probability of 100% ("take-all" method).
+The remaining establishments are selected according to the "take-some" method, where the probability of selection was proportional to the revenue of the establishment for the reference year.

 SAMPLING AND SUB-SAMPLING